fabiofabrizi/pands-project/README.md

 3) She then emails RHS (Royal Horticultural Society - she lives in the UK)
 4) Within a few days, someone has responded with the answer.

 So there's a concrete example of a data set point being checked against the data set (or many) in order to produce an answer.

-[2] The internet - specific links are inluded in the python files.
+[2] The internet - specific links are inluded in the python files and/or in the 'References' section below.
 When one googles 'Iris data set' there's lots of results - Too many for me to examine every single one.

 Some have approached the problem from a Machine Learning angle and have applied appropriate libraries in order to develop models, etc so that when a data set of iris species are plugged in, the model can tell you which one it is.

 Some have plotted every single histogram/pie chart/scatter plot/etc known to man.

-I have taken neither approach, instead focussing on whether I can find out enough about the three Iris species to explain the differences to colleagues at work and the most important statistical analysis that needs to be done in order to do this.
+I have taken neither approach, instead focussing on whether I can find out enough about the three Iris species to explain the differences to colleagues at work and the **most important statistical analysis** that needs to be done in order to do this.

 ## Preliminary Findings